 The Balearics are perennially popular with tourists, seeing an influx of tourists in the summer months, particularly July and August.
 The beaches are likely packed at this time and prices can skyrocket, but the weather is sunny and hot and free from any rain.

-Winters in the Balearics see high temperatures of around 15°C, so while not fantastic beach weather, it’s still a great time to visit to experience the island lifestyle and culture without the tourists and inflated prices.
+Winters in the Balearics see high temperatures of around 15°C, so while not fantastic beach weather, it’s still a great time to experience the island lifestyle and culture without the tourists and inflated prices.
 Some businesses may be closed altogether at this time.

 The Canary Islands are best visited in spring (March to May) and autumn (September to November), when there are fewer tourists and prices are not yet at their peak.

 The weather in spring is warm but more comfortable than the heat of the summer.
 They’re one of the best places to travel in Autumn if you don’t mind a little extra rainfall in October and November.

 Best Time to Go to Andalucia